LeakyAbstractions/blog/quotes/_posts/2011-02-06-changing-the-world.md

   author: null
 ---

-I would love to change the world, but they won't give me the source code.
+I would love to change the world, but they won’t give me the source code.